-In planning the installation, and before setting the blower, consider how piping arrangements are dictated by the blower design and assembly.
-RCS blowers have reversible rotation.
+In planning the installation, and before setting the blower, consider how piping arrangments are dictated by the blower design and assembly.
+Drive shaft rotation is established accordingly, and is indicated by an arrow near the shaft.
+The rotation cannot be reversed at will.
+Blower inlet flange has cast marking on the flange outer diameter.
+Inlet piping should be connected to this flange.